Carreau/phd-dissertation/parts/part2.rst

 Myosin II is purified from rabbit skeletal muscle, and fluorescent myosin II is prepared as previously described in :cite:`SoareseSilva2011`.
-Functionality of Myosin I is confirmed by motility assays.
+Functionality of Myosin II is confirmed by motility assays.
 Gliding speed shows an average of 4.5
 + 1.5 µm/s (N = 27)

 The working buffer for Myosin contains